piraeusdatastore/piraeus-operator/docs/reference/linstorsatelliteconfiguration.md

 ### `.spec.evacuationStrategy`

 Configure timeouts for Satellite Evacuation.
-To have any effect, `deletionPolicy: Delete` is required.
+To have any effect, `deletionPolicy: Evacuate` is required.

 * `attachedVolumeReattachTimeout`: sets the duration the evacuation waits for volumes that were attached before draining the Node to be attached on a new node.
 Defaults to 5 minutes.
 Can be set to 0 to disable waiting.